How We Make Sense of a World That Doesn’t

 We bolster individuals, teams and organisations for chaos.
 We make them stronger so they can cope with uncertainty.
 Sadly, just like Rome was not built in a day, organisations does not improve their organisational resilience overnight.
 This should be no surprise: during moments of stress and uncertainty, we fall back on past experiences, memories and habits that have been established and reinforced in our brain for years.
 While announcing a new crisis plan or organising a media training is very useful to comply with regulators or to train skills and build confidence, it will rarely change the way people think, collaborate and act during crisis.

 Ever noticed that large-scale crisis exercises do not seem to have the desired result?
 That they discourage your organisation more than improving it, despite all the efforts you and your colleagues put into it?
 Does it seem like the activities that have to prepare your team for a crisis are never a priority?
 Sounds familiar?
 You are not alone.

 Building organisational resilience is a marathon, not a sprint.
 We strive to draw out crisis programs with room for talking more about risks and crises, practising more, simulating more, having more “what if” conversations with your team, testing more, preparing more, evaluating more and making adjustments.
-We do so involving the (crisis) organisation of the client, starting with key players in the areas of operational crisis response, strategic crisis management and crisis communications.
-In the end, our PM programs proven to build organisational resilience in a structured manner, changing people’s minds about crisis along the way.
+We do so involving the client’s organisation, starting with key players in the areas of operational crisis response, strategic crisis management and crisis communications.
+Our PM programs have proven to build organisational resilience in a structured manner, changing people’s minds about crisis along the way.

 Crisis is all about doing the right things in the right way